-Millions of homes and properties in the United States are plagued by a bird problem, and there are dozens of varieties of bird control on the market.
+Millions of homes and properties in the United States are plagued by birds that enjoy harvesting berries long before they're ripe.
+There are dozens of varieties of bird control on the market, and most are non-toxic and harmless to birds.
 It can be hard to figure out which is right for you and your needs, and each type has its pros and cons.
 Most humane bird control can be divided into several categories: visual scares, taste aversions, roost inhibitors, sonic repellers and ultrasonic disrupters.

 Visual Bird Deterrents

 Anything that is supposed to irritate or make the birds feel unsafe by appealing to their visual sense is classified as a visual scare.
 Visual scare devices include objects that are likely to frighten birds away, such as plastic owls and coyotes, Terror-Eyes balloons, and shiny tape.
 Old CDs also make a good visual deterrent.
 Tie them from a branch and they will twirl and glint in the sun.

 Most must be moved around the garden or property every couple of days to remain effective.

 Taste aversions are any chemical, spray, or compound that is applied to anything to make it taste or smell bad to birds.
 Some are targeted to specific species, like GooseChase, while others are used for a specific purpose, like FruitShield.
 Most are made from a compound called methyl anthranilate, which comes from grapes and is used as a flavoring.
 Watch out for some that do not use this compound; make sure that the chemical you are applying is safe for humans and birds.